rsdn/CodeJam/PerfTests/Docs/Concepts.md

   > public void SomeMethod() => ...
   > ```
   >
-  > Not a best solution, I agree.
-But at least it does not tease your brain with "What limits should I rely on?"
+  > Not a best solution, I do agree.
+But at least it does not tease your brain with "What limits should I rely on?".
   >
   > If you want to do quick investigation on multiple cases, consider to use raw BenchmarkDotNet benchmark.
   >